 What happens if you over-express your anger?

 However, if you choose to dishonorably express your anger at a person who offends against you, you will be dangerously unguarded — just as you would be if your castle sentry left his post and went out on a rampage.
 When your anger is used as a weapon and your territory is left without a sentry, your psyche will have to pour more anger into the situation.
 If you habitually express your anger, you’ll end up expressing this new infusion of anger as well, and you’ll break your boundaries (and the boundaries of others) even further.
 This is how escalating rages and furies get started — the problem doesn’t come from the essential energy of anger, but from the unskilled use of anger when it arises.

-Yet when your healthy anger flows freely and in a healthy way, you won’t even know it’s there – it will simply help you maintain your boundaries, your inner convictions, and your healthy detachment.
-Free-flowing anger will allow you to laugh compassionately at yourself and set your boundaries mercifully – because both actions arise from the inner strength and honorable self-definition anger brings you.
+When your anger flows freely, you won’t even know it’s there — it will simply help you maintain your boundaries, your inner convictions, and your healthy detachment.
+Free-flowing anger will allow you to laugh compassionately at yourself and set your boundaries mercifully — because both actions arise from the inner strength and honorable self-definition anger brings you.

 In this post, I demonstrate one way to channel your anger (see A new option for working with your emotions).

 If you are never angry, then you are unborn

 This saying is from the Bassa tribe in West Africa (it’s interesting that I had to go outside of our culture to find useful words about anger), and it reminds us that anger is a normal part of every life.
 When you know you’re feeling anger, you can make intelligent emotional decisions about what to do with it.